Increase Throughput + Reproducibility

 Trusted Worldwide by Labs of All Sizes

-Our protein crystallization solutions are trusted in hundreds of laboratories worldwide including at the top 10 leading pharmaceutical companies and at academic research institutes from around the globe.
+Our protein crystallization solutions are trusted by hundreds of laboratories worldwide, including at the top 10 leading pharmaceutical companies and at academic research institutes from around the globe.

-Our clients come from a broad range of scientific study and backgrounds.
+Our clients come from a broad range of scientific studies and backgrounds.
 We have flexible automation and software solutions to fit your budget and workflow, regardless of lab size.

 Reliable + Reproducible Protein Drop Setting

-The NT8® is a fast, nanoliter-volume liquid handler with drop dispensing capability for protein crystallization, including Lipidic Cubic Phase (LCP) experiments.
+The NT8 v4 is a fast, nanoliter-volume liquid handler with drop dispensing capability for protein crystallization, including Lipidic Cubic Phase (LCP) experiments.
 The 8-tip head aspirates and dispenses drops from 10 nL to 1.5 μL.

-- 8-tip head aspirates + dispenses drops from 10 nL to 1.5 μL
+- 8-tip head aspirates and dispenses drops from 10 nL to 1.5 μL

-- Reusable tips give you the option to dispose tips after each dispense or reuse them to reduce costs + environmental waste
+- Reusable tips give you the option to dispose of tips after each dispense or reuse them to reduce costs and environmental waste

 - Proportionally-Controlled Active Humidification minimizes sample evaporation and increases experiment reproducibility